-Please note that links to switch stacks and link aggregated ports will not be shown in the Client Health widget.
+Please note that links to switch stacks and link aggregated ports across stack members will not be shown in the Client Health widget.
 Mesh links might not be shown the right way in case there are APs that do not support the MR 27.X firmware version.

 Client Connections Tab

 When you navigate to Network-wide > Clients and select a specific client, to the right of the Overview tab on the Client Details page, the Connections tab displays overall connection statistics specific to the selected client on the network.
 The components of this tab are described in the following sections.

 On the Client Connections tab, network administrators have the ability to both view and classify connections according to the time span, SSID, individual access points, frequency bands, or a combination of all these parameters.

 - The data displayed can be as recent as the preceding hour or as far back as six months ago based on the specified timeframe.